 Upper Hooper Island

-There are also a number of seafood wholesalers on the island.
+There are also several seafood wholesalers on the island.
 Some will sell to drive-ups, most sell only to restaurants or fish distributors.

-There’s also a couple pretty churches on this island.
+There are also a couple of pretty churches on this island.

 Middle Hooper Island

 The other island, Middle Hooper, contains mainly private homes and wide sweeps of the marsh.
 The village of Hoopersville is on this island.